 The Point-in-Time (PIT) count is a count of sheltered and unsheltered homeless persons on a single night in January.
 The Department of Housing and Urban Development mandates a survey of homeless people every year.
 This data is ultimately used to develop and fund housing and supportive programs for those in need.

 The event is 24 hours and is staffed by volunteers, it will target homeless youth, and it will take place at Eddy House (423 E. 6th St).
 It begins promptly 11:59 on Wednesday night(Jan 23rd) continues thru January 24th and will end at 11:59 pm.

-It is the eighth year for the Youth Count, ages 18 to 24.
+It is the 10th year for the Youth Count, ages 18 to 24.

-We believe that this number under-represents the number of homeless youth in our community.
+We believe the numbers under-represents the number of homeless youth in our community.

 Our goal is survey 150 young people this year.